The Savages (Doctor Who): Plot

-Jano's response is to have the Doctor himself subjected to the energy transfer process.
-The Doctor is put into the transfer device and his life force is channelled into the Elder Jano, who desires his intelligence.
-Yet the plan backfires when the Doctor's personality takes over Jano, imbuing him with the Doctor's mannerisms, outlook and morality.
-The two identities cause Jano a personality crisis.

-Dodo and Steven have meanwhile ventured outside the city and made contact with the savage leaders Chal and Tor, who are respectively pleased and antagonised by their presence.
-The savages are the remnants of a once highly skilled and artistic race, but over the centuries the energy transfer process has stymied their creativity and ability.
-Chal hides the two fugitives in a deep cave system, pursued by the guard Exorse, whom Steven overpowers.
-They return to the city and find a weak but determined Doctor, and help him escape the city.
+At Jano's orders, the Doctor is forced into the transfer device and his life force is channelled into Jano, who desires his intelligence.
+The plan backfires Jano is imbued him with the Doctor's mannerisms, outlook, and morality, causing a personality crisis.
+Dodo and Steven meanwhile venture outside the city and make contact with the savage leaders, Chal and Tor.
+The savages are the remnants of a once highly skilled and artistic race, but over the centuries the energy transfer process stymied their creativity and ability.
+Chal hides the two fugitives in a deep cave system, pursued by a guard, Exorse, whom Steven overpowers.
+They return to the city to find a weak but determined Doctor, and help him escape the city.

-The time travellers now help the Savages fight back against the Elder guards.
-The Doctor realises that the Elders must be forced, not persuaded, to change their ways as their whole civilisation must change overnight.
-His mixed personality convinces Jano to help the Savages and he tries to convince the other Elders to treat the Savages as equals, while Exorse too has realised the error of his ways.
-Jano and Exorse begin the destruction of the technology underpinning the society and are soon joined in the destruction by the Doctor, Steven and Dodo.
-The end of the technology means the end of the oppression, and Jano and Chal begin to talk of how a new society can be built together.
+The time travellers help the savages fight back against the Elder guards.
+The Doctor realises the Elders must be forced, not persuaded, to change their ways.
+His mixed personality convinces Jano to help the savages; he tries to convince the other Elders to treat the savages as equals, while Exorse also realises the error of his ways.
+Jano and Exorse begin the destruction of the technology underpinning the society, soon joined by the Doctor, Steven, and Dodo.
+The technology's destruction means the end of the oppression, and Jano and Chal begin discussing how a new society can be built together.
 The Doctor surprises Steven by convincing him to remain behind as a mediator.
 When both sides agree to accept Steven's decision, he decides to stay.
-The Doctor and a heartbroken Dodo bid their friend goodbye, before they head back to the TARDIS.
+The Doctor and a heartbroken Dodo bid their friend goodbye before departing in the TARDIS.

 Production

-Working titles for this story included The White Savages.
-This was the first serial of the series to have an overall title divided into numbered parts or episodes.
-All stories up until and including The Gunfighters had individual episode titles for each episode.